marnionrails/galactic-age-calculator/README.md

 ## Description

-This application will request the users age on Earth.
-It will use the input to determine the users age on Mercury, Venus, Mars and Jupiter and determine their estimated time left to live on each planet.
+This application will request the user's age on Earth.
+It will use the input to determine the user's age on Mercury, Venus, Mars and Jupiter and determine their estimated time left to live on each planet.

 ## Setup/Installation Requirements